-Cybis in Retrospect describes 306 Church Street in this way:
+Cybis in Retrospect describes the Church Street studio in this way:

 ..the building that housed Cybis was one of retiring anonymity.
 Tucked away on the narrow street of a forgotten era in Trenton, New Jersey, its slumbering red brick façade resembled nothing so much as the rear of an old carriage house which, in fact, the original building was.
 The artists worked in rooms where sculptured friezes reminiscent of Greek mythology crowded the cornices and archways.
 The white Hands of Time encircled a sculptured clock-face above a doorway.

-Indeed the photos above bear out that description as well as this one:
+Indeed, the photos above bear out that description, as well as this line:

 From a cornice, Echo gestured a beckoning arm, and mystical heads of maidens crowded an archway.
 Along one front, the lidded faces of Lost Souls surrounded torsos with curiously beaked heads representing Fire, Air and Earth – all of them sculptured by the artist who gave the studio its name.